Support: WinTV-PVR-250 & WinTV-PVR-350

 All Bit Rates are VBR (Variable Bit Rate) unless otherwise noted.

-Prodinfo.exe is a program which will extract information about the WinTV product you have installed.
-Information will be displayed such as model and serial number, MAC address, revision, and features which can be used to identify the exact model of your product.
-The Windows driver for your Hauppauge TV tuner must be installed in order to run Prodinfo.exe
+Prodinfo.exe is a program you can run which will extract information about the WinTV product you have installed such as model and serial number, MAC address, revision, and features which can be used to identify the exact model of your product.
+The driver for the device must be installed in order to run Prodinfo.exe